Automobile

 Coolant in the oil:

 This issue happens when the engine is not running and the cooling system is pressurized.
 The coolant can be forced from the cooling system into the oil pan.
-High oil pan levels can damage the engine as the crankshaft slapping the oil as its rotates.
+High oil pan levels can damage the engine as the crankshaft slaps the oil as it rotates.

 Bad thermostat: